About the Fellowship

 Everyone says journalism is dying.
 That it is unimportant.
 That there is no longer any reason for young people to do it.
 The reality is, anyone who says that is wrong.

-This summer, for the second year in a row, I am working in conjunction with The Oregonian and my partner Ihsaan Mohammad, to stage an intensive, four-day journalism seminar during which students will learn the basics of journalism from some of Portland’s leading writers and broadcasters.
+This summer, for the third year in a row, I am working in conjunction with University of Oregon and my partners Caitlin Smith and Advay Koranne, to stage an intensive, four-day journalism seminar during which students will learn the basics of journalism from some of Portland’s leading writers and broadcasters.
 Attendees will be exposed to a wide variety of journalistic forms, ranging from op-eds, to investigative pieces, to photojournalism, to food reviews, to short video reports.
 The week will feature presentations by a range of different speakers and mentors, all of whom have deep experience in our journalistic areas of focus.
 These individuals will lead workshops and impart knowledge from their diverse journalistic careers.
 We will also have the opportunity to tour the offices of local journalistic institutions (from well-established enterprises to start-ups).

 Each day, students will use their skills to create innovative, interesting, and engaging journalistic content for publication on WANT.
 Attendees will be given the opportunity to grow their skills via hands-on experiences, whether they are interviewing local politicians or recording and editing video in real time.
 At the end of the week, the most exceptional pieces of content produced by the students will be sent to local publications like the Oregonian/OregonLive.com and the Portland Mercury.
 Additionally, each student will be paired with an adult professional who will act as their journalistic mentor throughout the school year.

 This is a wonderful opportunity for young people to learn more about journalism and retake the toxic narrative that journalism is a corrupt and dying profession.
 In a world of fake news and mistrust it is more important than ever that young people have their voices heard.